primal100/django_stripe/README.md

 ```

-The three Stripe settings can also be provided by environment variables (recommended for production).
+The three Stripe settings can also be provided with environment variables (recommended for production).

 There are many optional settings which will be covered later.